isomerpages/moe-yummybuddies/index.md

 ---
 layout: homepage
-title: Yummy Buddies
+title: YummyBuddies
-description: |-
-  Teach with Yummy Buddies with our dedicated website for all our content.
+description: Teach with Yummy Buddies with our dedicated website for all our content.
-  Engage ● Entertain ● Educate
 image: /images/shareicon_social_media.jpg
 permalink: /
 notification: Check out our new web game on SLS now!